You Don’t Want Your PHP Apps to be Hacked?

 I’ve always been a proponent of learning from someone who is doing or has done what you want to do, and I feel confident in my PHP security skills now.

-Each lesson covers the theory (a validation principle, an attack…) and provides the PHP code implementation.
+This is why this course covers the theory (a validation principle, an attack…) and provides the practical PHP code implementation as well.

 When you enroll, you will have direct access to me through the lessons’ comments.

-For 6 months after your enrollment, you can leave any number of questions in the comments.
+For 3 months after your enrollment, you can leave as many questions as you want, right in the lessons’ comments.
 I personally answer all questions, no exceptions.

 Do you have a doubt?
 You are not sure about something?
-Just leave a comment and I’ll personally get back to you.
+Just leave a comment and I will personally get back to you.

 What students say about the course:

 But what if you have doubts or questions?
 What if something is not clear, and you need to ask the teacher for advice?

-Even if you can leave comments… good luck getting a decent answer from the teacher (or any answer at all).
+Yes, some courses let you leave comments, but… good luck getting a decent answer from the teacher (or any answer at all).

-For 6 months after your enrollment, you can ask an unlimited number of questions, directly through the lessons’ comments, and I’ll get back to you personally.
+For 3 months after your enrollment, you can ask an unlimited number of questions directly through the lessons’ comments, and I’ll get back to you personally.